dotnet/maui/.github/DEVELOPMENT.md

 #### Cake

-You can run a `Cake` target to bootstrap .NET 6 in `bin\dotnet` and launch Visual Studio:
+You can run a `Cake` target to bootstrap .NET SDK in `bin\dotnet` and launch Visual Studio:

 ```dotnetcli
 dotnet tool restore